 What is a green burial?

-A green burial is done with the goal of returning the body to the earth so that it can be naturally recycled through uninhibited decomposition.
+A green burial, also known as a natural burial or earth burial is done with the goal of returning the body to the earth so that it can be naturally recycled through uninhibited decomposition.
 Green burials are intended as economically sustainable alternatives to traditional burial practices.
 In most cases, the body is not embalmed and is placed in a biodegradable container (for example, willow), then interred directly in a grave without a concrete liner.

 The first green cemetery, Ramsey Creek, was opened in 1998 by Billy Campbell in South Carolina.
 Since then, an emerging new movement for simpler, more environmentally friendly burials has resulted in a variety of alternatives to traditional funerals.